眾生無邊誓願度

 Only After the Conceit of the Self-Centered Mind Becomes Subtle Is It Possible to Eradicate Self-View

-In daily cultivation, one must constantly examine whether one's sense of self is gradually weakening.
-This involves observing in interpersonal interactions whether one's afflictions remain heavy, and whether arrogance and attachments are still strong.
-If one observes that arrogance is pronounced and the sense of self is heavy, one must find ways to subdue and restrain oneself.
+In daily cultivation, one must constantly examine whether one’s sense of self is gradually weakening.
+This involves observing, in interactions with others, whether one’s afflictions remain heavy, and whether arrogance and attachment are still strong.
+If one observes that one’s arrogance is intense and the sense of self is prominent, one must find ways to subdue and restrain oneself.

-All afflictions stem from the self; without self, there are no afflictions.
-The more selfless one becomes, the fewer afflictions arise.
-Ultimately, with complete selflessness, both afflictions and habitual tendencies will be thoroughly eradicated.
+All afflictions arise because of the self; without the self, there are no afflictions.
+The more selfless one becomes, the fewer afflictions there are.
+Ultimately, with complete selflessness, afflictions and habitual tendencies will be entirely eliminated.

 ——Master Sheng-Ru's Teachings